Fort Lauderdale Distracted Driving Accident Lawyers

 If you or someone you love has been injured or killed due to the careless, distracted, and entirely preventable actions of another driver, a personal injury lawyer can be a compassionate and powerful advocate for your family.
 The attorneys at Lawlor, White & Murphy will stand by your family, looking out for your best interests and working tirelessly to protect your rights.
 We’ll make sure you receive the support you need for medical treatments, rehabilitation, and recovery costs, while you focus on healing.

-Protecting You and Your Family from Distracted Driving in South Florida
+Fort Lauderdale Distracted Driving Accident Lawyers Protecting You and Your Family in South Florida

 As a driver, it’s important to refrain from engaging in distracted driving behaviors yourself.
 However, it’s equally important to drive defensively to protect yourself from distracted drivers around you.
 Keep an eye out for cars that are driving slowly or drifting across lanes, as this is often a sign of a distracted driver.